ManyakRus/image_packages/README.md

 Sample execution (pictures) can be found in the examples directory

 Installation order:
-1. Install the .xgml file editor yEd (free) https://www.yworks.com/products/yed/download
+1. Install the .graphml file editor yEd (free) https://www.yworks.com/products/yed/download

 2. Compile this repository